Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 This type of blog is usually less about following rules and more about expressing yourself in your own voice.
 And the readers are often drawn to personal blogs because they feel authentic and real.

 Many personal bloggers share their daily life, travels, struggles, or even lessons they have learned along the way.
-Over time, some personal blogs grow into lifestyle or niche blogs if the blogger starts focusing more on a particular theme like parenting, self-improvement, or wellness.
+Over time, some personal blogs evolve into lifestyle or niche blogs when the blogger focuses more on a particular theme, such as parenting, self-improvement, or wellness.

 Example: